curl/everything-curl/usingcurl/transfers/skip.md

 This kind of extra logic can certainly be added in common shell script logic before curl is invoked in many cases but not all.
-For example things get complicated when you ask curl to do [globbed download ranges](../../cmdline/urls/globbing.md).
+For example things get complicated when you ask curl to use [globbing download ranges](../../cmdline/urls/globbing.md).

 For example, download one thousand images from a site but skip the ones that